JonathanReyess/koala/ATTRIBUTION.md

 # ATTRIBUTION

-This document details the external resources, libraries, datasets, and methodologies used in the **PoseCNN_LSTM_Attn** project.
+This document details the external resources, libraries, datasets, and methodologies used in the project.

 ---

-## 1. Project Datasets
+## 1. Datasets

 ### A. Korean Sign Language (KSL) Dataset